LeanneSall/revopro/readme.md

   * Accountability partners/groups
   * Goals Log
   * hourly log w/ links to goals log and habits
+  * Savings log

-Daily Action => Habits => Goals(Short term or long term) Integration with other apps?
+Daily Action => Habits => Goals(Short term or long term) Becoming the best person you can be through action and tracking.
+What do you want to acheive, what have you always wanted to do.
+Integration with other apps?